AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/line.md

 ### Show min or max

-You can overlay a min and max value label to quickly highlight the minimum and maximum values in a metric.
+You can overlay a min and max value label to highlight the minimum and maximum values in a metric.
 The min/max values are derived from the visible data points in the visualization, not the full set of values within a dimension.

 ![An overlay with the minimum and maximum value label.](assets/min-max-labels.png)